kcharters/Studio5Portfolio/README.md

 #### Things to do
 - Reasearch Firebase
-- Get the girls to make github accounts

 ##### Tutorials I found
 - [Video](https://www.youtube.com/watch?v=SWYqp7iY_Tc)
 - [Reading](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)
 - compose email and send it all to them
-  - asking to create git hub accounts and send me their usernames
+  - asking to create git hub accounts and send me their usernames so i can add them to the repo
-  - tutorials of git
+  - tutorials of github and git bash
   - get them to upload their design as a git practice
   - they can contact us with any questions